Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Redding, California Ranked
+Top Grease Trap Cleaning Companies in Redding, California Ranked

 For any restaurant or food service establishment in Redding, maintaining your grease trap or interceptor isn't just a good practice-it's a legal requirement.
 The City of Redding has specific municipal codes designed to protect the local sewer system from fats, oils, and grease (FOG), which can cause costly and disruptive blockages.
 Proper, regular grease interceptor cleaning is essential for compliance, avoiding fines, and ensuring your kitchen runs smoothly.
 This guide outlines what Redding business owners need to know about local regulations, typical service costs, and best practices for managing this critical piece of equipment.